TL;DR

 Here’s an example of how lazy loading works:

-As you can see, most below the fold images are loaded as the user scrolls down the page, not when they land on it.
+As you can see, most below-the-fold images are loaded as the user scrolls down the page, not when the page loads.

 Now, there are different ways to implement this technique: